 - A guide to path tracers in general.

 You want speed and quality?
 This book is made for you!

 You can order The Cycles Encyclopedia in the official Blender.org e-store.
 They accept Credit Cards, PayPal and bank / wire transfer.
 And a 50% cut will go to the Blender Institute.

 Alternatively you can order via the Blender Market (by CG Cookie).
-They accept Credit Cards, Alipay and Bitcoin.
+They accept Credit Cards and PayPal.